skt09/IndiGrader/docs/setup_guide.md

    ```bash
    pkill -f "fastapi run main.py" && fastapi run main.py > logs/fastapi.log 2>&1 &
    ```
-*(Note: Students who already downloaded the starter kit will still see the old deadline locally in their terminals, but the server is the ultimate source of truth and will correctly accept their late submissions!)*
+*(Note: Clients that have previously downloaded the starter kit will retain the prior deadline locally, but the server maintains the authoritative state and will evaluate late submissions according to the updated configuration).*

 ## 8. Graceful Shutdown (`stop.sh`)
-When the lab is over, **never** hit `Ctrl+C` on the FastAPI server or Celery worker!
-If you abruptly kill the processes, submissions waiting in the Redis queue will be permanently lost.
+When the lab session concludes, avoid terminating the FastAPI server or Celery worker abruptly (e.g., via `Ctrl+C`).
+Abrupt termination may result in the loss of queued submissions.

-Instead, run:
+Instead, execute the shutdown script:
 ```bash
 ./stop.sh
 ```
-**What `stop.sh` does:**
+**Functionality of `stop.sh`:**
-1. Instantly stops FastAPI so no new submissions can enter.
+1. Terminates the FastAPI application to prevent new submissions.
 2. Continually monitors the Redis queue (displaying the remaining length on your terminal).
 3. Waits until the queue hits `0` (meaning all students have been graded).
 4. Safely sends a `SIGTERM` to the Celery workers to let them wrap up.